Ontario & Quebec: Toronto to Montreal

 Join your Tour Director and get to know Ottawa, the country’s capital.
 This welcoming urban center is home to a diverse population, world-class museums, and many monuments that pay homage to Canada’s national heritage.

-Journey to Parliament Hill to view the soaring, Gothic Revival-style Centre Block, site of the country’s Senate, House of Commons, and Library of Parliament
+- Journey to Parliament Hill where you'll see the soaring, Gothic Revival-style Centre Block, site of the country’s Senate, House of Commons, and Library of Parliament from outside

 Quebec City, Quebec2 nights